PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed brokerage to require cache=None for release check
+  * pinning input datasets
+  * added limitation of exe/pilotErrorDiags in JD
   * fixed short->long mapping in retryJob
   * generates new PandaID for pilot-retried job
   * using negative errorcode for pilot-retry